NickMezacapa/Diabetes-Detection-Logistic-Regression/README.md

 # Predicting Type 2 Diabetes Using Logistic Regression

-This machine learning project aims to predict whether an individual is likely to develop type 2 diabetes or not within the next 5 years.
+This machine learning project aims to predict the probability of whether an individual is likely to develop type 2 diabetes or not.
 The dataset used in this project is the [Pima Indians Diabetes Database](https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database), which is available on Kaggle and originally made public by the [National Institute of Diabetes and Digestive and Kidney Diseases](https://www.niddk.nih.gov/).

-To improve the understanding of underlying risk factors leading to diabetes, a logistic regression model and decision tree is utilized to predict the onset of type 2 diabetes for Pima Indian women.
-A six-fold classification tree is explored to complement and validate the analysis.<br>
+A logistic regression implementation using stochastic gradient descent is used to predict the probability of an individual developing type 2 diabetes based on several clinical features such as age, BMI, blood pressure, and glucose level.
+The model is trained on a dataset containing data on 768 patients, of which 268 have already been diagnosed with diabetes.<br>
 <br>

 ## Introduction